 There are many trails and walks on the grounds which will lead you to secret spots explored by the royal children.
 In the colourful gardens, you may find hidden alcoves used by the Queen herself for a moment of reflection in the calm surrounds of island life.

-The track down to Osborne Beach brings you to Queen Victoria’s Bathing Machine; and no, this isn’t a wonderful machine that automagically dresses you in your swimwear.
+The track down to Osborne Beach brings you to Queen Victoria’s Bathing Machine; and no, this isn’t a wonderful machine that automatically dresses you in your swimwear.
 It’s where she discreetly changed into her bathing costume before taking a dip in the water.
-Nowadays, It’s the perfect spot to enjoy an ice-cream during summertime.
+Nowadays, It’s the perfect spot to enjoy an ice-cream during the British summertime.

 Visiting Osborne House is a fascinating insight into Queen Victoria and her family’s life outside of royal protocol.
 Wandering around the estate, it’s easy to imagine how they would enjoy summer holidays away from the pomp and ceremony of London.
 And of course, the Isle of Wight is the perfect place for your own sunny escape.